All Them Witches – Nothing as the Ideal (Album Review)

 The genre-bending All Them Witches are set to release Nothing as the Ideal through New West Records on Friday, September 4, 2020.

-This all in mind, Nothing as the Ideal is nothing short of a rich, winding tapestry, rife with frayed edges that lead to adventurous detours.
+With this all in mind, Nothing as the Ideal is nothing short of a rich, winding tapestry, rife with frayed edges that lead to adventurous detours.
 The album alternates between deep, long, languid trips and short, effervescent bursts.
-Instrumental statement “Everest” could slide into the thickest era of Jeff Buckley, while “Lights Out” stands out as a brash mission worthy of Mastodon, bookended by “41,” a song which dabbles in the throes of the nascent Death/Doom wave, and closer “Rats in Ruin,” which easily fits amongst the airier tracks of Spirit Adrift or Bell Witch.
+The instrumental statement “Everest” could slide into the thickest era of Jeff Buckley, while “Lights Out” stands out as a brash mission worthy of Mastodon, bookended by “41,” a song that dabbles in the throes of the nascent Death/Doom wave, and closer “Rats in Ruin,” which easily fits amongst the airier tracks of Spirit Adrift or Bell Witch.

 The closing track is one of two tracks that eclipse nine minutes; the other, “See You Next Fall,” is a warped landscape of epic proportions.
 On its face, the track seems to “go” nowhere, but the subtle effort of merging looping Stoner Rock-style guitar with the versatile monotone of Parks results in a lulling carpet ride on a tie-dyed patchwork quilt.
 “See You Next Fall” echoes the album writ large, if not the band itself: from one measure to the next, All Them Witches alternate between playing to tens of thousands in an arena or a few hundred in a cramped musty club, with the vibe genuine in either and every case.